Filtering on Priority

 The Alarm Status Table has the capability to filter alarms based on the Source Path or Display Path.

-You can see in this example, all the alarms have 'Motors' in the Source Path.
+You can see in this example, all the alarms have 'Tank' in the Source Path.

 Source Path Examples